 The athletes perform group movements to the rhythm of the music and songs of the Morshed.
 Some of these movements have been traditionally performed with particular tools and sometimes without them.

 Golrizan – Literally it means throwing flowers to celebrate someone.
 In this sports, it refers to a tradition of collecting money for the needy.
 This ritual had been observed from ancient times for charity.
-In certain occasions like feasts, festivals, birthday of Imams and sometimes in thanksgiving ceremonies to revere previous senior wrestlers, Golrizan rituals were also performed.
+In certain occasions like feasts, festivals, the birthday of Imams and sometimes in thanksgiving ceremonies to revere previous senior wrestlers, Golrizan rituals were also performed.

-In Zoorkhaneh, usually two young athletes held a piece of cloth called “long” and walk among the crowd in a circle to let people throw money in it.
+In Zoorkhaneh, usually, two young athletes held a piece of cloth called “long” and walk among the crowd in a circle to let people throw money in it.
 Of course, this piece of cloth used to be worn as the special uniform of this sports, but a different uniform has been designed for it these days.

 Zoorkhanei Sports Moves